androidchat/androidchat.github.io/_posts/2016-03-10-AndroidChat-Weekly-2.md

   - [Hack Brief: Last Year’s IRS Hack Was Way Worse Than We Realized](http://www.wired.com/2016/02/irs-hack-700000-accounts/all/1) - shared by *kv87*

-  WHEN THE IRS first reported a hack that exposed taxpayer accounts’ vulnerable information, it pegged the number of affected people at a little over 100,000.
+  When the IRS first reported a hack that exposed taxpayer accounts’ vulnerable information, it pegged the number of affected people at a little over 100,000.
 Today, in its second upward revision, the number of affected people now stands at over 700,000.

   - [Federal judge: Apple doesn't have to unlock iPhone in N.Y. case](http://www.politico.com/story/2016/02/federal-judge-apple-doesnt-have-to-unlock-iphone-in-ny-case-219999) - shared by *we-build-peter*